Mid-major: Issues mid-major programs face

 Mid-major teams often have a difficult time scheduling major conference opponents, especially at home.
 Major conference teams usually will not schedule a high quality mid-major team, knowing that there is an uncomfortably high chance that they will lose (especially if the game is at the mid-major team's home court) and if the major team does win, there is often little benefit in media exposure for beating a non-major school.
 Some major conference teams also believe that scheduling games with additional competitive teams isn't necessary for their current team's development, as they believe there will be enough "tough games" during conference play.
 This phenomenon often manifests itself in major squads playing mostly lower ranked mid-major conference teams (while refusing schedule requests from better mid-major squads) in their out-of-conference schedules, thereby establishing very impressive records against lesser foes and bypassing higher quality mid-major teams in the process.

+A recent example of a men's basketball program that faced extreme challenges in assembling a schedule is Miami University in 2025–26.
+Associate head coach Jonathan Holmes, who was tasked by head coach Travis Steele with preparing the 2025–26 schedule, found it all but impossible to schedule any power-conference team, or even any good team in a high-mid-major conference.
+Holmes purposely left schedule slots open into September, long after most Division I teams had set their schedules, hoping that a quality team would have a game fall through.
+According to Yahoo Sports' Jeff Eisenberg, "Only in early October did the Redhawks finally give up and unveil a non-league schedule featuring three NAIA opponents and an array of matchups against the dregs of Division I." In a story released the day before the RedHawks were aiming to enter their conference tournament unbeaten, (Note: Miami would win its final regular-season game.)
+Holmes told Eisenberg "I was told no by probably 75 to 90 teams, from obviously all your power conferences, to your A-10s, to your Mountain Wests.
+I guess you could say we were in scheduling no man’s land.
+We didn’t fit the profile of what anyone was looking for."
+Eisenberg also added, "No one wanted to play a sneaky-good mid-major that won 25 games the previous season and retained six of its top nine players."